 1/ As a developer and a crypto-user I just had this spark.

-2/ First you need to know that ‘Git’ is an open source software created to do code versionning.
-Read: keeping track of every change that ever happen to a software project.
+2/ First you need to know that ‘Git’ is an open source software created to do code versioning.
+Read: keeping track of every change that ever happened to a software project.
 Code files, README files, pictures, binary files, etc.

 3/ Think of it as every time you save your Word document it’s tracked forever and it’s easy to roll back to any given version.

 4/ What if we repackage the idea of ‘Git’ as a software that can track any digital assets?
 That would be huge.
 Let’s call it AssetV (Asset Versionning).
-It’s a token would be $ASV.
+Its token would be $ASV.

 5/ Now, what if we decentralize AssetV?
 Instead of relying on Github, Gitlab and all the cool centralized kids, we would use the blockchain (POW / POS)?